loualrid/scenejs_on_rails/README.md

 ## Vulnerability via looking for the files?

-For the security minded, the scenejs controller figures out where to find its files from params[:file] then searching in two possible locations for that data.
+For the security minded, the scenejs controller figures out where to find its files from params[:file] then searching in three possible locations for that data.
 As the location parser uses File.join() it was possible for an attacker to use '..' to dig up files they are not meant to find.
 This has been prevented through statements that scan the params[:file] string.
 If this occurs, the controller will raise a ActionController::UnpermittedParameters error.
 This will never occur normally.